LeonLonsdale/next14-notes/README.md

 ### Enable WordWrapping and set default formatter in VS Code

+1. Install the Prettier extension
-1. Create a new folder in root `.vscode`
+2. Create a new folder in root `.vscode`
-2. Inside create `settings.json`
+3. Inside create `settings.json`

 ```bash
 mkdir .vscode